Temozolomide (TMZ) is a chemotherapy drug that has been shown to improve average survival rate for people with some high grade brain tumours.

 TMZ is a type of chemotherapy drug known as an alkylating agent.
-This means it binds to the DNA in cells and interferes specifically with cell growth and division.
+This means it binds to the DNA in cells and interferes specifically with cell growth and division - preventing the tumour from growing.

-Unlike many other drugs, it is able to pass across the blood-brain barrier (BBB).
-This is a membrane of cells that blocks potentially harmful substances in the blood from entering the brain.
-Most other chemotherapy drugs are unable to pass across this membrane and reach the brain.
+Unlike many other drugs, it is able to pass through the blood-brain barrier (BBB) to reach the brain.
+The BBB is a membrane of cells that blocks potentially harmful substances in the blood from entering the brain.

 If you have further questions, need to clarify any of the information on this page, or want to find out more about research and clinical trials, please contact our team: